Buried in Data and Starving for Information

 Since the time of Newton and Galileo, the tools for capturing and communicating science have remained conceptually unchanged—in essence, they consist of observations on paper (or electronic variants), followed by a “letter” to the community to report your findings.
 Sure, we have more sophisticated instrumentation, more complex workflows, and better electronic publishing.
 But the basic practices and paradigms remain the same.

-But these tools are wholly inadequate for the complexity of today’s scientific challenges.
+These age-old tools are wholly inadequate for the complexity of today’s scientific challenges.
 Consequently the scientific community is facing a well recognized reproducibility crisis, analogous to that which caused the automobile industry to implement lean manufacturing and total quality procedures from the 1960's through 1980's.